SharePoint/PnP-Guidance/articles/Migrate-InfoPath-forms-to-SharePoint.md

 To replace your InfoPath forms, you can choose one of the following alternatives:

 - Use Access applications.

-- Convert InfoPath forms to sandbox solutions.
+- Use Microsoft Flow and Microsoft PowerApps.

-- Move complex behaviors to the add-in model.
+- Move complex behaviors to new add-in model and client side developments.

 We recommend the first two solutions, because information workers who don't know how to write and deploy code-based alternatives can implement them.
 The following table describes the scenarios for which each alternative is best suited.